ibireme/yyjson/doc/Building.md

 ------
 # Import Manually
-yyjson aims to provide a cross-platform json library, so it was written in ANSI C (actually C99, but compatible with strict C89).
-You may copy `yyjson.h` and `yyjson.c` to your project and start using it without any configuration.
+`yyjson` aims to provide a cross-platform json library, so it was written in ANSI C (actually C99, but compatible with strict C89).
+You cay copy `yyjson.h` and `yyjson.c` to your project and start using it without any configuration.

 If you get compile error, please [report a bug](https://github.com/ibireme/yyjson/issues/new?assignees=&labels=&template=bug_report.md).